tuohybuoy/BI_Guardrails_Project/README.md

 ![Richards vs. Doom A Grades Awarded](common/images/Richards_vs_Doom_Grades.png)

-It looks obvious that Prof. Richards is more likely to award As.
+It looks obvious that Prof. Richards, with fewer students, is more likely to award As than Dr Doom.
 50% is certainly a higher proportion than 30%.
 But what if Richards only has ten students, or six?
 The chart doesn't help determine whether "50% vs. 30%" is still likely to be meaningful, or just a product of random chance.
 In fact, the chart actively impedes efforts to determine this by looking exactly like the case with 100 students vs. 500:

 ![Richards vs. Doom A Grades Awarded](common/images/Richards_vs_Doom_Grades.png)